hole in the wall

 5. Pests

 There are a few ways to avoid buying a pest-infested home, such as having a home inspector look for pests.
-If the general home inspection calls out pest issues, it is recommended to go a step further and request a separate inspection from a licensed pest inspector referred to as a pest inspection report.
+If the general home inspection calls out pest issues, it is recommended to go a step further and request a pest inspection report from a licensed pest inspector.

-If the inspector finds signs of bugs, it might be possible to request that the seller fix the infestation before you close the sale.
+If the inspector finds signs of bugs, it might be possible to request that the seller fix the infestation before you close the house.
 Sometimes, pest infestation can mean a significant discount, which may be appealing to some buyers.
 But getting rid of certain kinds of bugs can be very costly, complicated, toxic, and even require you to leave your home while the fumigation takes place.
 So the discount may not actually be as rosy as it seems.
-Pest issues can be categorized in a report as Section 1, 2, and 3.
-Lenders do not usually close on a traditional home loan with Section 1 pest issues because it may fall under the health and safety issue category.
+Lenders do not usually close on a traditional home loan with a serious pest issue because it may present a health and safety issue.

 6. Electrical Problems

-A general home inspection will cover basic electrical items, but some buyers opt for an additional electrical inspection .
+A general home inspection will cover basic electrical items, but some buyers opt for an additional electrical inspection.
 Depending on when the home was built, there could be improper or even dangerous wiring throughout the house.
-That could affect eligibility for home financing due to health and safety issues, increase the fire risk in your home, or require a significant investment to replace the electrical system.
+That could affect eligibility for home financing due to health and safety issues, increase the fire risk in your home, or affect how you budget for buying the house.

 You might have found a beautiful home, but what if the location isn’t ideal?
-If your home is in a neighborhood that seems to be deteriorating—with a high number of vacant properties, a high crime rate, and a bad school system—your investment might not pay off.
-When it comes to what to look for when buying a home, potential resale value may be high on your list of priorities, and location can be a big factor.
-A neighborhood that has crime problems should be on your buyer-beware list.
-Ask your real estate agent and neighbors about the neighborhood, stop by at different times, use Crime Mapping to search your area for crime statistics, and check out the safety of local parks and schools.
+If your home is in a neighborhood that has a high number of vacant properties, a high crime rate, or a poorly rated school system, your investment might not pay off.
+Ask your real estate agent and neighbors about the neighborhood, stop by at different times, search for the area’s crime statistics, and check out the reputation of local schools.

-If you’re moving into a condo or a planned unit development with dues, you’ll want to know more about the homeowners association (HOA).
-You will need to obtain a completed Homeowners Association Questionnaire and CC&Rs.
-Once this form is completed, it could answer many of the questions you may have, such as—are these HOA fees comparatively high?
-Do they plan on increasing them anytime soon?
-If so, why?
+If you’re moving into a development with dues, you’ll want to know more about the homeowners association (HOA).
+Your lender will likely require you to obtain a completed Homeowners Association Questionnaire, and once this form is completed, it could answer many of the questions you may have, such as: How much are the HOA fees?
 What are the rules around making changes to your property?
 Is there any pending litigation against the condo association?
-Are there any big repairs expected that you’ll have to help pay for?
-What are the penalty fees if you break the rules?
 Can you rent out your place or use it as an Airbnb when you go on vacation?
 Before you put in an offer, it’s a good idea to find out the answer to these or any other issues of importance to you and your family.

 9. DIY Improvements

 Watch out for shoddy renovations.
 If the house looks like it has undergone a recent facelift, have a close look at the workmanship.
 If there are visible shortcuts, there may be other areas of the house that weren’t properly renovated that could cause you headaches in the future.
-Check them carefully and make sure the major improvements or additions were done in a workmanship-like manner and with the proper permits.
+Check them carefully and make sure the major improvements or additions were done with the proper permits.

 10. Older Windows

 Older windows could translate into higher heating and cooling costs for your home.
 Moisture leakage can cause mold issues over time.
-Those costs add up, so you may want to add windows to your list of things to look at when buying a home.
+Those costs add up, so you’ll want to add windows to your list of things to look at when buying a home.
+On your house tour, look for windows that stick, have discoloration around the indoor casing, or are warping.
+Updating windows (or replacing them completely) could be costly.

 In certain situations, a buyer may consider making an offer on a house even with one or two of these home inspection red flags.
-In some cases, it may all work out.
-Before committing to a property that may be in need of a little TLC, it’s considered a good idea to run the issues by your lender and plan out what the potential repairs may cost.
-Doing the math now could mean fewer (financial) surprises when you move in.
-In some cases, it may be possible to negotiate with the seller so any issues are addressed before the loan closing.
+But before committing to a property that needs TLC, you’ll want to add up what the potential repairs may cost.
+Doing the math now could mean fewer financial surprises when you move in.
+And in some cases, it may be possible to negotiate with the seller so that major issues are addressed before the closing.

 SoFi Mortgages